 File an external review

-Sometimes internal reviews do not work out for the patient, and the insurance company sticks with their original decision.
+Sometimes internal reviews do not work out for the patient, and the insurance company sticks with its original decision.
 Don’t worry; you can request additional internal reviews, and even request an external review.

 After a third party has made a decision in an external review, the health insurance plan is legally bound to accept it.